Skip to main content

 Why hire a East End / Warm Springs specialist for flooring installation

-Original hardwood refinishing expertise (3-pass sanding with HEPA collection)
+Original hardwood refinishing expertise with 3-pass sanding (HEPA collection) and proper grit progression

 Licensed Idaho RCE #6681702, $2M general liability, full workers' comp